 Defendants Argue Preemption

-In November 2015, Battaglia granted the manufacturer’s request to dismiss all the cases in the MDL under a motion called summary judgement.
-Defendants argued that the plaintiffs had no failure-to-warn case because there was no way the FDA would have approved their label change to warn of pancreatic cancer.
+In November 2015, the presiding jurist, U.S. District Judge Anthony J. Battaglia, granted the manufacturers’ request to dismiss all the cases in the MDL.
+Defendants argued that the plaintiffs had no failure-to-warn case because there was no way the FDA would have approved a label warning for pancreatic cancer.
 Therefore, drugmakers claimed they should not be held liable for failing to warn about pancreatic cancer.

 This concept is called preemption.
-According to preemption, state failure-to-warn claims are void when there is clear evidence that the FDA — a federal agency — would not have approved a label change.
+According to preemption, state law can’t impose requirements in areas regulated by the federal government.
+In this case, the argument is that failure-to-warn claims are void when there is clear evidence that the FDA — a federal agency — would not have approved a label change.

 “Defendants have demonstrated by clear evidence that the FDA would have rejected a reference to pancreatic cancer in the product labeling during the time in which Plaintiffs’ claims accrued,” Battaglia said in his order.
 “Plaintiffs’ challenges to the FDA’s conclusions regarding pancreatic cancer risk are insufficient to overcome preemption in light of the extensive regulatory history of the drugs at issue.”